Orchard-Robotics-13/Control/orchard_world/README.md

 This package depends on `clearpath_gz` (from Clearpath's `clearpath_simulator`) for the Husky A300 spawn/control machinery.
 It needs to be built in the **same workspace**, and **before** this package, so build both together.
-`dependencies.repos` pins the exact `clearpath_simulator` commit this package was built and tested against.

 ```bash
 mkdir -p ~/orchard_ws/src